Close

 Particulars of Loans, Guarantees or Investments

-The provisions of Section 186 of the Act, with respect to a loan, guarantee or security are not applicable to the Company as the Company is engaged in providing infrastructural facilities which is exempted under Section 186 of the Act.
-The details of investments made by the Company during the year under review are disclosed in the financial statements.
+The provisions of Section 186 of the Act, with respect to a loan, guarantee, investment or security is not applicable to the Company, as the Company is engaged in providing infrastructural facilities which is exempted under Section 186 of the Act.
+The particulars of loans, guarantee and investments made during the year under review are disclosed in the financial statements.

 Subsidiaries, Joint Ventures and Associate Companies